VIRTUAL SCHOOL STUDENTS

 The person providing the home instruction must submit a copy of his or her Diploma to Tammy Holcomb at firstname.lastname@example.org.

-The Notice of Intent will remain in effect until the Director of Attendance or Superintendent is notified that the family is no longer homeschooling or that the family is moving to another district or state.
+The Notice of Intent will remain in effect until the Director of Attendance or Superintendent is notified that the family is no longer homeschooling or that the family is moving to another county or state.

 An assessment is required annually and must be retained by the parent for at least three years.
 Your child's assessment results must be submitted to the County for 3rd, 5th, 8th, and 11th grades.
 The assessment should be submitted to the Director of Attendance or Superintendent by June 30th.